Online Mechanism Design for Information Acquisition: Online Information Acquisition with Full Feedback

-Under the full feedback assumption, at each round $t\in [T]$, the receiver observes both the sampled signal profile $\svec^t\in \Si$ and the sampled state of nature $\theta^t\in\Theta$.
-Given the knowledge of the prior $p$ and using the information collected up to round $t$, a possible estimator for the signaling scheme is the following for each $s\in S$ and $\theta\in\Theta$:
+Under the full feedback assumption, at each $t\in [T]$, the receiver observes both the signal profile $\svec^t\in \Si$ and the state of nature $\theta^t\in\Theta$.
+Thus, using the information collected up to round $t$, as well as the knowledge of the utility functions $u_\med$ and $u_\ag$, a possible estimator of the utility vectors is the following for each $i\in\{\med, \ag\}$, for each $c\in\C$ and for each $a\in\A$:

-The estimator that we propose leverages the fact that all the senders are characterized by a common signaling scheme, thus making it possible to use all the $n$ samples received at each round $t$ to estimate $\psi_\ag$.